slgrobotics/robots_bringup/Docs/Sensors/BatteryStateBroadcaster.md

 **Note:**
 - My code still doesn't populate *cell_voltage[]* and *cell_temperature[]* arrays of individual cell values for each cell in the pack.
-- There is a limit of total 6 interfaces that can be configured for any Broadcaster in ROS2 Jazzy.

 ### Installation (with my version of BatteryStateBroadcaster)